 Arts in Education Programs

-Cultivating Innovative Thinkers: Arts in Education
+Arts in Education Program Mission

 Poetry Out Loud

-Arts Education Partnerships
+Arts Education Planning Collaborators

-In partnership with the Fine Arts Office of the Maryland State Department of Education, the MSAC supports professional development for teachers, arts educators, and artists through The Maryland Center for Creative Classrooms (MCCC).
+In partnership with the Fine Arts Office of the Maryland State Department of Education, the MSAC supports professional development for teachers, arts educators, and artists through The Maryland Centers for Creative Classrooms (MCCC).
 The mission of the Fine Arts Office of the Maryland State Department of Education is to promote meaningful engagement in arts education for all Maryland students.

 The arts education advocacy organization for Maryland is Arts Education in Maryland Schools Alliance (AEMS).
 AEMS' mission is to ensure that all Maryland public school students have equitable access to arts education so that they can learn and achieve in and through dance, media arts, music, theatre, and visual arts.